An AmeriCorps Program

 Become an AmeriCorps Community HealthCorps Member!

-At IFH, the HealthCorps program offers many exciting positions to gain experience in the health field.
+The Institute for Family Health’s Community HealthCorps members serve in many exciting positions as they gain experience in the health field.
 Our positions vary each year, but in previous years positions have included:

 - Conducting one-on-one and group health education sessions on preventive health topics such as diabetes and prenatal care with patients at our health centers

-- Working in our School Based Health Center to provide health services and reproductive health education to high school students
+- Engaging with our School Based Health Centers to provide reproductive health services and reproductive health education to and access to health services to high school students

 - Serving as an educator and support person for women accessing reproductive health services